FRCteam1719theUmbrellaCorporation/documentation/README.md

-Perry Sahnow on Jan 16 2025 changed a line in tuner constants for CTRE Swerve: public static final CANBus kCANBus = new CANBus
+Perry Sahnow on Jan 16 2025 changed a line in tuner constants for CTRE Swerve: public static final CANBus kCANBus = new CANBus...

 Perry changed the type canbus from null to "Drivetrain"

 * [Main page](https://github.com/FRCteam1719theUmbrellaCorporation/documentation/wiki)